AVSystem/Anjay/doc/sphinx/source/LwM2M.rst

   Client during its first or every boot-up.
 Its only purpose is to initialize the data model, including connections to regular LwM2M Servers, before first contact to such.
-The Bootstrap Server communicates with the Client using a different set of commands, so it cannot be considered an "LwM2M Server" in the ordinary sense.
+The Bootstrap Server communicates with the Client using a different set of commands, so it cannot be considered a "LwM2M Server" in the ordinary sense.

 - **LwM2M Servers** maintain connections with the clients and have the ability